 He has been recognized as a leading authority in the finance industry by NPR and the Retirement Income Journal, who referred to him as “The Finance Guru” and “The Spiritual Advisor,” respectively.

 Through Conscious Capital, Future Capital, and Scious, Lawrence has created a powerful network of organizations and individuals committed to creating a positive impact and facilitating sustainable development worldwide.
 His vision and leadership have inspired countless others to join him in building a more conscious and compassionate world for all.

 Chief Executive Officer, First Affirmative Financial Network

-George Gay is a pioneer of environmental, social, and governance investing and socially responsible investments (ESG/SRI).
-Growing up on a farm near heavily polluted Lake Erie, Gay recalls being admonished to “keep his head out of the water” when swimming to avoid getting sick.
+George is a pioneer of environmental, social, and governance investing and socially responsible investments (ESG/SRI).
+Growing up on a farm near heavily polluted Lake Erie, George recalls being admonished to “keep his head out of the water” when swimming to avoid getting sick.
 He credits that lasting memory as one of his inspirations for embarking on a career in SRI.
-The firm’s culture has allowed George Gay and First Affirmative to reach unforeseen heights in moral and financial sustainability serving as a strong voice for organizations and individuals to make smart choices, and to be a louder voice for change, especially where financial matters are concerned.
-George Gay is well versed in analysis and portfolio rating assessment, emerging trends, wealth management and how ESG/SRI investing can make the future better.
+The firm’s culture has allowed George and First Affirmative to reach unforeseen heights in moral and financial sustainability serving as a strong voice for organizations and individuals to make smart choices, and to be a louder voice for change, especially where financial matters are concerned.
+George is well versed in analysis and portfolio rating assessment, emerging trends, wealth management and how ESG/SRI investing can make the future better.

-George Gay is recognized as an industry role model and mentor.
+George is recognized as an industry role model and mentor.
 He’s a highly sought-after speaker, panelist and counselor.
 He is a past recipient of the industry’s “SRI Service Award.”

 Julie Gorte, Ph.D.

-Senior Vice President for Sustainable Investing, Impax Asset Management, LLC
+Senior Vice President for Sustainable Investing